-The heat pump water heater system is modular and comprises three main components: the heat pump water heater, storage tanks, and primary circulators.
-An auxiliary booster and circulator may also be employed as part of the system.
+The heat pump water heater system is modular and comprises three main components: the heat pump water heater, storage tanks and primary circulator.
+An auxiliary booster and/or circulator may also be employed as part of the system.
 The water heater must not be operated until all components are assembled.